KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `on-this-day.js`: Replace it with `MagicMirror²`.
+5. Warning: No LICENSE file.

 ## [MMM-OneBusAway by jugler](https://github.com/jugler/MMM-OneBusAway)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+4. Warning: No LICENSE file.

 ## [MMM-OneTouchReveal by Canonip](https://github.com/Canonip/MMM-OneTouchReveal)